Pure and Mixed State Entanglement Dynamics in Tavis-Cummings Model with Squeezed Coherent Thermal States: Effects of Ising-type interaction

 \section{Effects of Ising-type interaction}

-In this section, we discuss the effects of Ising-type interaction between the two atoms on the entanglement dynamics of atom-atom and atom-field subsystems.
-In Ref. \cite{Pandit_2018} Ghoshal et. al., have investigated the entanglement dynamics of the quenched disordered double Jayens-Cummings model in the presence of Ising-type interaction in the Hamiltonian\cite{PhysRevA.101.053805}.
-In another work, Pandit et. al., have also studied the effects of Ising-type interaction on the entanglement dynamics in the DJCM \cite{Pandit_2018}.
-In Ref.\cite{laha2023dynamics}, Laha has analyzed the effects of Ising-type interaction on entanglement in DJCM for vacuum, coherent and thermal states of radiation fields.
-Sadiek et. al., \cite{e23050629} have investigated the time evolution and asymptotic behaviour of entanglement with considering the dipole-dipole and Ising-type interactions in the Hamiltonian.
-The total Hamiltonian after including Ising-type interaction between the two atoms is given by,
+In this section, we investigate the influence of an Ising-type interaction between the two atoms on the entanglement dynamics of the atom--atom and atom--field subsystems.
+Ising-type couplings have attracted considerable attention in the context of double Jaynes--Cummings models (DJCMs), as they introduce an additional interaction channel that can modify the generation and robustness of quantum correlations.
+For instance, Ghoshal \textit{et al.}~\cite{PhysRevA.101.053805} studied the entanglement dynamics of a quenched disordered DJCM in the presence of Ising-type interaction, while Pandit \textit{et al.}~\cite{Pandit_2018} analyzed the role of such interactions in ordered DJCMs.
+More recently, Laha~\cite{laha2023dynamics} investigated the effects of Ising-type coupling on entanglement dynamics for vacuum, coherent, and thermal radiation fields, and Sadiek \textit{et al.}~\cite{e23050629} examined the time evolution and asymptotic behavior of entanglement in systems incorporating both dipole--dipole and Ising-type interactions.